Find the nerdy details you are pondering about the app here. Email email@example.com if you have any to add.

 How do you make money?

 The app was created using a grant from The Gatsby Foundation and Nesta.
 It was originally an experiment, which we did in our spare time, and it took a lot of it!
 The experiment has proved a success and since we hit the 2,000 daily users mark education organisations have increasingly approached us about how they can ask questions or get analysis of past responses.
-To do this, we need to make the model sustainable (so we can pay people to manage the app, the questions and the data) we so will be moving to charging for these services.
+To do this, we need to make the model sustainable (so we can pay people to manage the app, the questions and the data) so we are charging organisations to ask questions and for aggregate analysis.
 However, we will not sell to any third party your personal data, contact details, school-level data, or data that gives away your identity.

 Does this mean you will start asking me about my favourite brand of toothpaste?